 Dealing with discouragement: Wrapping Up

-This year has been a big season of change for many of us, on many levels.
-And if you’ve been able to move through it without facing discouragement, then kudos to you.
-Yet for so many of us, 2020 continues to offer different forms of challenges, and sometimes difficulties.
-So on that note, I encourage you to take time this week to stop and look around you.
+This year has been a big season of change for many of us, on many levels, to the point where at times it has even affected others mental health.
+On that note, I encourage you to take time this week to stop and look around you.

 Who in your life may be dealing with discouragement?
 Who can you help, and remind… it did not come to stay… it came to pass.